Slug Test Analysis

 • baildown tests

-• interference tests (including observation wells)
+• multi-well tests (including observation wells)

 • filter pack drainage